 When guests come to your home, you want to make a good first impression right?
-The same should hold true for your website.
+The same should hold for your website.
 Here is what you can do to turn around user experience for the better.

 1. Improve navigation

 The navigation/menu on your website serves two purposes;

 - it helps the visitor find what they’re looking for

 - it helps your search engine rankings

 Your visitors should come first, search engines second.
 Be human.
 Use descriptive navigation instead of generic “What We Do” text.
 Use words that your visitors would use and words that your visitors are searching for.
 It’s fewer clicks for the user and helps search engines indicate your relevance.

 Pro tip: Don’t use jargon or internal lingo.
 Companies try to be clever instead of being empathetic to their visitors.
 No one knows what “RTT Buzz” means.
 Is that your blog?
 Say “Blog” then.